 Note: All of the IP addresses have the same subnet (first 3 sets of numbers) as the home network router, in this case, 192.168.0 and the last set of numbers is unique.
 All of the gateways are the same as the IP address of the home network router, in this case, 192.168.0.1.
 Your network might be different depending on your home network router’s address.

-Wired with Separate Show Network
+Wired Separate Show Network

 This method will provide a separation of the network traffic from your home network traffic and still allow internet access for FPP/Controller updates.
 This is one of the more common methods that are used.
 In order to access the controllers that are on the show network, you have to provide a method for the two networks to communicate with each other.
 There are two methods; adding a static route, either in your router or a route path in your computer, or configuring your FPP device to act as a Proxy Host.